-Goalball was invented in 1946 by Austrian, Hanz Lorenzen, and German Sepp Reindle, in an effort to help in the rehabilitation of blinded war veterans.
-The game was introduced to the world in 1976 at the Paralympics in Toronto, Canada and has been played at every Paralympic since.
-As well every four years a World Competitions has been held with the first being in Austria in 1978.
-Since that time the popularity of goalball has increased to where it is played competitively in all IBSA regions.
+Goalball was invented in 1946 by Austrian, Hanz Lorenzen, and German Sepp Reindle, to help in the rehabilitation of blinded war veterans.
+The game was introduced to the Paralympic Games in Toronto, Canada in 1976 and has been played at every Paralympic Games since.
+Since that time, the popularity of goalball has increased to where it is played competitively in many countries throughout the world.

 Goalball New Zealand is a Blind Sport New Zealand affiliated sporting group and lead goalball in New Zealand, with active clubs throughout the country.